Giampaolo Ricci: Virtus Bologna (2019–2021)

 On June 13, 2019, he has signed with Virtus Bologna of the Italian Lega Basket Serie A (LBA).
 In September 2020, he was appointed team captain of the club and he won the Italian Championship with Virtus Bologna under the guidance of Sasha Djordjevic.

 After having knocked out 3–0 both Basket Treviso in the quarterfinals and New Basket Brindisi in the semifinals, on 11 June 2021 Virtus defeated 4–0 its historic rival Olimpia Milan in the national finals, winning its 16th national title and the first one after twenty years.

 Olimpia Milano (2021–present)

 On July 6, 2021, Ricci signed a two-year contract with Italian powerhouse Olimpia Milano.
+On July 7, 2023, Ricci renewed his contract through 2025.

 International career

 Ricci played for the Italian national team between 2018 and 2021 on eighteen occasions.